stvnprkns/steve-perkins-site/content/notes/beautiful-game-spurs.md

 ### How I Build Teams

-That’s how I build and run teams.
+That’s exactly how I build and run teams.
 Not just a collection of stars.
 A unit.